raysan5/raylib/README.md

 <img align="left" style="width:260px" src="https://github.com/raysan5/raylib/blob/master/logo/raylib_logo_animation.gif" width="288px">

-**raylib is a simple and easy-to-use library to enjoy videogames programming.**
+**raylib is a simple and easy-to-use library to enjoy videogame programming.**

-raylib is highly inspired by Borland BGI graphics lib and by XNA framework and it's especially well suited for prototyping, tooling, graphical applications, embedded systems and education.
+raylib is highly inspired by Borland BGI graphics lib and by XNA framework and it's especially well suited to prototyping, tooling, graphical applications, embedded systems and education.

-*NOTE for ADVENTURERS: raylib is a programming library to enjoy videogames programming; no fancy interface, no visual helpers, no debug button... just coding in the most pure spartan-programmers way.*
+*NOTE for ADVENTURERS: raylib is a programming library to enjoy videogame programming; no fancy interface, no visual helpers, no debug button... just coding in the most pure spartan-programmers way.*

 Ready to learn?
 Jump to [code examples!](https://www.raylib.com/examples.html)